-As a result, despite recognizing that the error was technological and temporary in nature, the Circuit Court ordered the DHHR to make direct payments to any socially necessary service provider involved in current abuse and neglect proceedings, as well as any future abuse and neglect proceedings in Marion County, West Virginia, within fifteen (15) business days of receipt of invoices for the aforementioned services.
+Specifically, the Circuit Court found that, due to a technical issue derived from the DHHR's transitioning to new billing software, certain service providers who contract with the DHHR were not being "timely" paid and were "stating they cannot provide services if their invoices are not timely paid" by the DHHR.
 App.
-000001-000003.
-The Court further ordered that the DHHR make payment in full to any service provider in ongoing abuse and neglect proceedings in Marion County for services rendered from January 1, 2023, to present within fifteen (15) business days after entry of the Order.
+000001.
+As a result, despite recognizing that the error was technological and temporary in nature, the Circuit Court ordered the DHHR to make direct payments to any socially necessary service provider involved in current abuse and neglect proceedings, as well as any future abuse and neglect proceedings in Preston County, West Virginia, within fifteen (15) business days of receipt of invoices for the aforementioned services.
 App.
-000001-000003.
+000002-000003.
+The Court further ordered that the DHHR make payment in full to any service provider in ongoing abuse and neglect proceedings in Preston County for services rendered from

+January 1, 2023, to present within fifteen (15) business days after entry of the Order.
+App.
+000002-000003.
 This Order has no expiration date and appears to restrict the DHHR into perpetuity.

 On February 28, 2023, less than fifteen (15) business days after entry of the Court's Administrative Order, Petitioner filed its Motion to Vacate and to Stay, requesting that the Court vacate its Administrative Order on the grounds that it exceeds the Court's judicial authority, violates the West Virginia Constitution's Separation of Powers Doctrine, and improperly attempts to modify the terms of the contracts the DHHR maintains with its service providers.
 App.
-000006-000021.
+000004-000019.
 The DHHR also advised the Court of the exhaustive efforts it had already been making to resolve the technological issues which initially caused delays in payment.
 App.
-000019-000020.
+000017-000018.
 The Court was further informed of the DHHR's decision to contravene its own process for processing payment to ensure that its service providers were timely paid, and, as a result, that all invoices from January and February 2023 had been satisfied.
 App.
-000019-000020.
+000017-000018.

-In addition to its Motion seeking that the Circuit Court vacate its Administrative Order, the Petitioner requested that the Court stay the Administrative Order while the Petitioner's Motion to Vacate is pending.
+In addition to its Motion seeking that the Circuit Court vacate its Administrative Order, Petitioner requested that the Court stay the Administrative Order while the Petitioner's Motion to Vacate is pending.
 To date, the Circuit Court has not ruled on the motion.
 Thus, the Petitioner has been unable to obtain relief from the Administrative Order from the Circuit Court.
 As a result of the Circuit Court's failure to vacate its Administrative Order, the DHHR has been placed in an impossible position because it cannot guarantee compliance with the Court's Order regarding future payments, risking the DHHR being in contempt of the Order.
 Petitioner therefore seeks relief on an emergent basis pursuant to the Writ of Prohibition sought herein and the separate Motion for Expedited and/or Emergency Relief being filed contemporaneously herewith.

-Pursuant to Rule 16 of the West Virginia Rules of Appellate Procedure, Petitioner requests that this Court issue a Writ of Prohibition, reversing the Administrative Order of the Respondent, the Honorable David R. Janes, and further prohibiting Respondent from enforcing the Administrative Order requiring the DHHR to make full payment to its service providers within a time frame set unilaterally by the Circuit Court.
+Pursuant to Rule 16 of the West Virginia Rules of Appellate Procedure, Petitioner requests that this Court issue a Writ of Prohibition, vacating the Administrative Order of the Respondent, the Honorable Steven L. Shaffer, and further prohibiting Respondent from enforcing the Administrative Order requiring the DHHR to make full payment to its service providers within a time frame set unilaterally by the Circuit Court.
 W. Va.
 R. App.
 P. 16.